-A number of previous papers have used the Ellison and Glaeser (1997)-hereafter EG concentration index to measure the clustering of manufacturing employment at the zip code, county, MSA, and state levels of geography.
-Rather than using fixed geographic units, we delineate the spatial structure of the concentrations of R&D labs.
-For this purpose, we use Ripley's (1976) K-function methods to analyze locational patterns over a range of selected spatial scales (e.g., within a quarter mile, 1 mile, 5 miles, etc.).
+A number of previous papers have used the Ellison and Glaeser (1997) - hereafter EG - concentration index to measure the clustering of manufacturing employment at the zip code, county, MSA, and state levels of geography.
+Rather than using fixed geographic units, such as counties or metropolitan areas, we use continuous measures to delineate the spatial structure of the concentrations of R&D labs.
+Specifically, we use Ripley's (1976) K-function methods to analyze locational patterns over a range of selected spatial scales (e.g., within a quarter mile, 1 mile, 5 miles, etc.).
 This approach allows us to consider the spatial extent of the agglomeration of R&D labs as well as how rapidly the clustering of labs attenuates with distance.
-Following Duranton and Overman (2005) - hereafter referred to as DO - and Ellison, Glaeser, and Kerr (2010), we look for geographic clusters of labs that represent statistically significant departures from spatial randomness using simulation techniques.
+Following Duranton and Overman (2005) - hereafter DO - and Ellison, Glaeser, and Kerr (2010), we look for geographic clusters of labs that represent statistically significant departures from spatial randomness using simulation techniques.
 Specifically, "randomness" in this case is not taken to mean a uniform distribution of R&D activity.
 Rather, since we are primarily interested in R&D concentration not explainable by manufacturing alone, we focus on departures from the distribution of manufacturing employment.